I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_outputdupl_release_frame.md

 ## Members

 `hAdapter`

 [in] A handle of type <b>D3DKMT_HANDLE</b> that represents a kernel-mode handle to the graphics adapter that contains the duplicated desktop image.

+`NextKeyMutexIdx`

 `VidPnSourceId`

 [in] The zero-based identification number of the video present source in a path of a video present network (VidPN) topology.

 ## Requirements